What Is a Conditional Green Card? Your Questions Answered

 Marriage-based green cards

-If you’ve applied for permanent residence based on marriage to a US citizen, U.S. Citizenship and Immigration Services will want to ensure that you have a genuine marriage.
+If you’ve applied for permanent residence based on marriage to a U.S. citizen, U.S. Citizenship and Immigration Services will want to ensure that your marriage is genuine.

 As a result, you’ll be considered a conditional green card holder for the first two years.
 At the end of the period, you’ll verify that you have a bona fide marriage to remove conditions on your permanent residency.